bppdddqqqq/nixos-config/software-flake/readme.md

 # Software flake

-Pure Nix Flake implementations of various software by me, there is also some legacy stuff here :eyes:
+Pure Nix Flake implementations of various packages by me, there is also some legacy stuff here :eyes: